Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 Red aprons appear during Christmas time, as the colors green and red often represent Christmas festivities.

-By wearing red aprons, Starbucks employees take part in the jolly spirit of the holiday season.
+By wearing red aprons, Starbucks employees participate in the festive spirit of the holiday season.

 Baristas usually start putting them on sometime in November or December and take them off on New Year’s Day.
 Once the festive season ends, they put their green aprons back on.